 A colourful poster designed for youth workers to use with young people aged 12-18.
-Produced twice a year, Youth Topics uses games, activities, discussion starters, quizzes and worship material to get young people interested in global issues and make the connections with our lives in Aotearoa New Zealand.
+Youth Topics uses games, activities, discussion starters, quizzes and worship material to get young people interested in global issues and make the connections with our lives in Aotearoa New Zealand.
 It suggests actions to take in the campaign for a fairer world.
 Topics have included sports shoe manufacturing, refugees, rubbish, water and chocolate.
 More

-A twice yearly magazine for 7-13 year olds, with stories and fun activities on global issues featuring Karin the Caring Kiwi.
+A magazine for 7-13 year olds, with stories and fun activities on global issues featuring Karin the Caring Kiwi.
 It is accompanied by a leaders' resource kit.
 Topics include water, the Solomon Islands, disasters and Timor Leste.
 More

 Encourage your students to extend their understanding and develop critical thinking about the causes and effects of poverty, community development, the Indian caste system, collective action for change, the role of women in developing countries and participatory democracy.

-This new resource has been developed by Friends of Madurai Women's Development Resource Centre for teachers of Years 7 to 10 students.
+This resource has been developed by Friends of Madurai Women's Development Resource Centre for teachers of Years 7 to 10 students.
 The resource kit includes the DVD Now We are Fearless, nine colourful fact sheets and over thirty teaching activities to provide students with English and Social Science learning experiences at levels 3, 4 and 5 of the New Zealand curriculum framework.
 Links are also made in teaching activities to the students' own experiences and NZ society.

 This resource kit is available for $25 plus postage from Friends of Madurai WDRC, 106 Austin Street, Wellington 6011.
 Or you can order from Helen Wilson phone 04-3848541 or firstname.lastname@example.org